patrik-pk/simple-rpg/README.md

 ## Getting started
 * Clone this repository
 * `npm install` to install all required dependencies
-* `npm install --save react-router-dom` you might also need to run this command, since the project is using react-router
+* `npm install --save react-router-dom` you might also have to run this command, since the project is using react-router
 * `npm start` to start the local server

 ## Overview